Sanjalee22/Bingo/README.md

    + If the user is just one name call away from Bingo, that city name is highlighted in the ticket.
  * When there is a Bingo, all the cells which are part of the bingo combination, are highlighted with some animation to indicate the win.

+### Validations

+   * User can only enter numeric value greater than one in the 'Number Of Players' input box.
+   * User can mark only those city name(s) in the ticket which is being called or have been called.

 ## Technology

 * ReactJS 17.0.2